 1995: Zola: A Life by Frederick Brown, Sabbath’s Theatre by Philip Roth Overcoming Law by Richard A. Posner are among the twelve books chosen by the New York Times Book Review to the best books published in the country during the preceding year.

-1995(10th of Kislev, 5756): Seventy-year old Max Posin, the owner of Posin’s Delicatessen, a Washington, DC landmark whose bagels, bialys and fresh bake onion rolls were an integral part of the author of this blog’s childhood passed away today.
+1995(10th of Kislev, 5756): Seventy-year old Max Posin, the owner of Posin’s Delicatessen, a Washington, DC landmark whose bagels, bialys and fresh baked onion rolls were an integral part of the author of this blog’s childhood, passed away today.

 1997: Michael Abraham Levy, Baron Levy made his maiden speech in the House of Lords.

 1998: U.S. premiere of “Shakespeare in Love” co-produced by Harvey Weinstein and Edward Zwick and co-starring Gwyneth Paltrow.